Model-agnostic search for dijet resonances with anomalous jet substructure in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Performance and validation

 As expected, the inclusive search is sensitive to both models, but is unable to reach evidence or discovery-level significances at the considered signal cross sections because of the large QCD background.
 The two-prong (3-prong) targeted selection is found to improve sensitivity beyond the inclusive search for the 2-prong \XtoYY signal (3-prong \Wp signal), but is found to be significantly worse than the inclusive selection on the 3-prong (2-prong) signal.
 In contrast, all anomaly detection methods are able to demonstrate increased sensitivity above an inclusive search for both signals.
 The relative performance of the anomaly detection methods are seen to vary between the two signals and no single method is seen to be optimal for both.
 The model-specific \quak search is found to yield the best sensitivity for both signals as expected, reaching the discovery level at significantly lower cross sections than other methods.
 The sensitivities of the weakly supervised methods are seen to depend nonlinearly on the signal cross section, because the amount of signal present in the data affects the training procedure and therefore the signal selection efficiency.

+A version of the \cwola method similar to that of Ref. \cite{ATLAS_cwola}, using only the jet masses as input features, was also tested on these same signals.
+Its performance was found not to be competitive with the methods employed in this search, failing to reach the $3 \sigma$ significance level for either signal model in the cross section range considered.
+This illustrates the significant gains provided by multivariate approaches employed in this analysis as compared to prior work.

 Interpretability studies are also performed to verify that if a significant excess is seen by an anomaly detection method, its basic properties could be understood.
 It is found that for discovery-level signal strengths, the substructure properties of the signal, such as the number of prongs and estimates of the masses of the daughter particles, could be determined by comparing the features of the excess events to those of backgrounds.
-Such a characterization would allow follow-up studies, including dedicated searches targeting signal models matching the excess, to verify its nature.
+Such a characterization would allow follow-up studies, to verify its nature, including dedicated searches targeting signal models matching the properties of the excess.
+Details of these studies are given in Appendix \ref{sec:sig_interp}.

 The anomaly detection methods are also applied to the signal-depleted CR in data.
 The fitting procedure is performed, and it is verified that the background model described the data well, and no method reported any significant excesses of events.